Last updated: July 30, 2021

 View COVID-related updates and FAQs for customers.

-UBC Parking will be reinstating hourly parking rates effective May 4.
+UBC Parking reinstated hourly parking rates effective May 4.
 If you have a permit, there are no changes.
 You can continue to park for free in the locations your permit allows.

 For permit holders requiring a refund, we will continue to process refunded permits at the end of the month